v1s0or/v1s0or/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=v1s0or&exclude_repo=Cobalt,Lost-in-Translation,Soprano,njRAT-Source&langs_count=12&layout=donut&theme=dark)
 ## what i do in this profile
-fix exploits,
+- fix exploits
-release my own hacking tools (i recommend Cobra), and way more! also i hunt any fakies trying to steal your info so thank me, skids
+- release my own hacking tools (i recommend Cobra) and way more! also i hunt any fakies trying to steal your info so thank me, skids